cassioscabral/rateissuesfront/README.md

 To improve the development I used this Yeoman generator [atomic-reactor](https://github.com/cassioscabral/generator-atomic-reactor) that I build.
 It will commands such as:

 `yo atomic-reactor:atom my_component`

+### Tools, packages and stuff used on this project

+  - the react-webpack generator from Simon Bailey and its default packages
+  - using airbnb preset on Atom jscs linter